jmarc0s/API-bookstore/README.md

 # bookstore API
- a simple API project for a bookstore
+ a simple API project for a bookstore with mariadb database